 - E-Mail All e-mails containing patient identifiable information sent outside of the HSC e-mail network must be encrypted.
-E-mails sent within the secure HSC Network (e-mail addresses ending in matter and the secure of the sec - Standard Mail It is recommended that any mail which is deemed valuable, confidential or sensitive in nature (such as patient level information) should be sent using 'Special Delivery' Mail.
+E-mails sent within the secure HSC Network (e-mail addresses ending in hscni.net, n-i.gov.uk, n-i.nhs.uk or n-i.gov.net) are more secure however attachments/content that contains patient level information should still be protected.
+This can be done by password protecting Microsoft Word and Excel attachments.
+Passwords can then be relayed via the telephone to ensure the correct individual gains access. - Standard Mail It is recommended that any mail which is deemed valuable, confidential or sensitive in nature (such as patient level information) should be sent using 'Special Delivery' Mail.

-Further guidance is available from the HSCB Information Governance Team on: Tel
+Further guidance is available from the HSCB Information Governance Team on: Tel 028 3741 4646